munificent/game-programming-patterns/book/command.markdown

 </aside>

-Then we create a subclasse for each of the different game actions:
+Then we create a subclass for each of the different game actions:

 ^code command-classes